Chapter

 produce completely different expressions to accommodate our needs based

-on our changing environment.
+on a changing environment.
 In genetics jargon this process of gene

 sequencing is called Exon Shuffling.